-There was also time for Pontus Wernbloom to be shown a red card as Plzen extended its European campaign into the new year for a third consecutive season.
+There was also time for Pontus Wernbloom to be shown a red card as Plzen extended their European campaign into the new year for a third consecutive season.

-Plzen made one change from its 4-2 defeat against Manchester City, with David Limbersky replacing Roman Hubnik in defense.
+Plzen made one change from their 4-2 defeat against Manchester City, with David Limbersky replacing Roman Hubnik in defence.

-Dzagoev made his first start since September for CSKA after recovering from a hamstring problem, although Leonid Slutsky was without three key players because of injury.
+Dzagoev made his first start since September for CSKA after recovering from a hamstring problem, although Leonid Slutsky was without three key players due to injury.